Kyung Lah: Career

-Controversy

 Lah has written extensively about Japanese subculture, specializing in men who have married animated characters.
-As a result, she has been criticized by the Japanese and international blogosphere for focusing on the irregular outliers of Japan and for allowing her racial bias to influence what she reports on, rather than the hard-hitting news that was expected from her as a reporter for an international broadcasting company.
+As a result, she was criticized by some in the Japanese blogosphere.

 Personal life

 Lah has declared that she holds a very strong South Korean identity.
 In a 2006 interview with Dynamic-Korea, she revealed that she "[thinks] about the larger question of being Korean every single moment."